zaphosting/docs/docs/gameserver_backups.md

 ---
 id: gameserver_backups
-title: Gameserver Creating, downloading and importing backups at ZAP-Hosting
+title: Creating, downloading and importing backups
 description: Information on how to create, download and restore backups for your game server from ZAP-Hosting -ZAP-Hosting.com
 sidebar_label: Backups
 ---